wely/DevCamp/HOL/java/azuread-office365/README.md

     ![image](./media/image-012.png)

-Sending this email did not require the setting up of a dedicated email server, but instead leveraged capabilities within the Microsfot Graph.
+Sending this email did not require the setting up of a dedicated email server, but instead leveraged capabilities within the Microsoft Graph.
 We could have also created a calendar event, or a task related to the incident for a given user, all via the API.

 ## Summary
 Our application can now bifurcate anonymous and authenticated users to ensure flexibility between public and private data.
 We are also able to leverage the Microsoft Graph to not only return the user's extended user profile, but to send email confirmations whenever a new incident is created.